johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 ### Syntax {#abnf-syntax}

 Informally, the `Set-Cookie` response header field contains a cookie, which begins with a name-value-pair, followed by zero or more attribute-value pairs.
-User agents SHOULD send `Set-Cookie` header fields that conform to the following grammar:
+Servers MUST send `Set-Cookie` header fields that conform to the following grammar:

 ~~~ abnf
 set-cookie        = set-cookie-string